HPCarey/coders-hangman2/README.md

 4. As a user, I want to know when my guess is incorrect.
     * When the user guesses a letter that is not in the word it will be displayed in the incorrect guesses list.
     * The user will also be able to see their lives being reduced with each incorrect guess both by the hangman display and the message counting the number of lives for the user.
+5. As a user I want to know which letters I've already guessed.
+    * The Incorrect letters list will always be displayed to the user throughout the game.
+    * The correct letters will be displayed in the word alongside dashed lines for unguessed letters.
+6. As a user, I want to know how many lives I have left before I lose.
+    * The lives will be visually represented by the hangman image which will be displayed for the duration of the game.
+    * The lives will also be displayed to theuser numerically in a print statement for the duration of the game.

 ### **Manual Testing**
 1. User input - check for valid user inputs and if not valid ensure the appropriate error message is shown.
     * Ensure error message displays when user enters too many or not enough characters.

     ![Character Length Error](assets/readme/char_len_error.png)
     ![Character Length Error 2](assets/readme/char_len_error_2.png)
     * Ensure error message informs user that they must choose a letter when they choose a non- alphabetic character.

      ![Character Length Error 2](assets/readme/not_alpha_input_error.png)

     * Ensure error message informs user when they repeat a guess.

     ![Repeated Guess](assets/readme/already_guesses_correct.png)
     * Check for user validation message for replay game function if the user doesn't input either Y or N.

     ![Incorrect Input Replay](assets/readme/incorrect_input_replay.png)
     ![Incorrect Input Replay](assets/readme/incorrect_input_replay_2.png)

     * Check that terminal clears after each user input and only displays the currect relevant information to the user.
 2. Score
     * Ensure that lives and guessed letter lists are not affected by incorrect user input or repeated guesses.

     ![Repeated Incorrect Guess](assets/readme/already_guessed_incorrect.png)
     * Ensure that hangman display matches lives count.
     * Ensure that previously guessed letters are added to the correct lists and displayed to the user accordingly.